iyusuf4310/gamematic/README.md

 This is a draft document for this project.
+Stay tuun for more updates.